cs421sp21-homework/project-g13/README.md

 After iteration 1, we have deployed version 0.1.0

+After iteration 2, we have deployed version 0.2.0

 ## Configuration

 Currently, the only configuration a user can enter while using the project is that of the individual consumer.
 They open the application and the only thing they can currently do is input a location and, upon submitting that location, they can click through some close-by restaurants.